Which CPAP mask do I need?

 Here are some nasal masks to take a look at:

-- Brevida Nasal Pillows CPAP Mask – Singe Size or Brevida Nasal Pillows CPAP Mask – FitPack (multiple cushion sizes included)
+- Brevida Nasal Pillows Mask – Singe Size or Brevida Nasal Pillows Mask – FitPack (multiple cushion sizes included)

 - AirFit P10 Nasal Pillows Mask

-- DreamWear Nasal CPAP Mask – FitPack (multiple cushion sizes included)
+- DreamWear Nasal Mask – FitPack (multiple cushion sizes included)

 However, If you use a full-face mask and sleep on your side, a CPAP pillow is designed with cut-outs to make room for your mask.
 The pillow ensures your mask does not get dislodged during the night.